Extended School Year (ESY) Frequently Asked Questions (FAQ)

 - This notice will inform families of their child’s ESY site assignment.

-- The PWN will also outline the process for accepting/declining ESY.
+- The letter will outline the process for accepting/declining ESY.

-- The PWN will be sent via Parentvue and email and letters will be mailed to those families who do not have email addresses.
+- The letter will be sent via Parentvue and email and letters will be mailed to all families

-- Please note that students who accepted their assignment by the April 19th deadline and are currently receiving transportation as part of their Individual Education Plan, (IEP) will automatically be offered Transportation for ESY.
+April 14th - Students who accepted their assignment by the April 14th deadline and are currently receiving transportation as part of their Individual Education Plan, (IEP) will automatically be offered Transportation for ESY.

-- Families who miss the April 19th deadline are still welcome to enroll in ESY.
+- Important Note - Families who miss the April 14th deadline are still welcome to enroll in ESY.
 The April 19th Deadline is to ensure that transportation has enough time to schedule the buses before school starts.

 How do families accept the ESY offer and enroll their student(s)?